dvrogozh/notebook/meta-llama/run-llama-stack-on-intel-gpu.md

   --env INFERENCE_MODEL=Llama3.2-3B-Instruct
 ```

 Note that it's required for some reason to start the server from the llama-stack working copy.
-It did not work starting from arbitrary directory.
+It doesn't work starting from arbitrary directory.

 On successful run you will see the following output from the server:
 ```